 Be sure to review the Emergency Planning with Your Pets document ahead of time to prepare before a hurricane.

 Esri, a geographic information system company, has created a Hurricane Risk Index based on population density and previous hurricane data to determine the high risk areas.
 The coastal cities along the east coast and Gulf of Mexico are at great risk of danger during a hurricane, as you’d expect, and the low-lying zones that have elevations between 0 to 20 feet above sea level are especially vulnerable.
-The counties with the most hurricanes are seen by the darker shades of red on the map below:
+The counties with the most hurricanes are seen by the darker shades of red on the map.

 This map shows that the following counties see the most major hurricanes.
 Not surprisingly, the top 3 are all in southern Florida.